rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 # I. Introduction

+## Précis

+## Author's Note

+This "Machine Learning Makeshift Portfolio" was initially conceived to be as it is titled, a makeshift to demonstrate my proficiency in coding machine learning models; something short and quick, but nonetheless demonstrating.
+However, as I am finishing this project, I realize curiosity took the reigns of pragmatism's chariot and the project drifted far from the purpose of its conception with Section II eccentrically and probably too thouroughly propounding a trinomial nomenclature framework for classifying functions or Section IV's spritied but flawed comparison of the optimization function programmed with `GridSearchCV` optimization from `sklearn` or the 4D graphical representation of trivariate hyperparameter optimization for an XGBR which sounds ostensibly impressive until learning the fourth dimension is simply color.
+Though I know I have slightly belittled what I have made in prior sentence, make no mistake, I enjoyed every second of this intellectual voyage despite arriving at a different destination.

+I hope you find something of value in this different destination.
+Feel free to explore whatever interests you.

 ## A. Demo

 With the following code, you can plot a 4D (color being the 4th dimension) visualization of the hyperparameter optimization for a XGB Regressor Model: